maddox/dasher/README.md

     script/find_button

 Click your Dash button and the script will listen for your device.
 Dash buttons should appear as manufactured by 'Amazon Technologies Inc.'.
-Once you have its MAC address you will be able to configure it in Dasher by modifying `config.json` in `/config` after installing Dasher.
+Once you have its MAC address you will be able to configure it in Dasher by modifying `config/config.json` after installing Dasher.

 ### Dasher app